mschlenker/TinyCrossLinux/README.md

 TinyCrossLinux
 ==============

 This repository contains scripts, build definitions and patches to build a minimal linux distribution running from initramfs.
 It's primary purpose is to teach the minimal requirements of a working linux system.
-If you just run our scripts you will end up with a small linux (between 5MB and 50MB) that allows you to login yia SSH.
-Your fantasy and some scripts will expand this linux to a great deployment system or a platform for forensic analysis.
+If you just run our scripts you will end up with a small linux (between 5MB and 50MB) that allows you to login via SSH.
+Your phantasy and some scripts will expand this linux to a great deployment system or a platform for forensic analysis.

 Our TinyCrossLinux is initially based on "Cross Linux from Scratch" (embedded).
 It uses an initramfs instead of a classic root file system.
 The boot scripts use a layout that is inspired by Berkeley Unix (BSD).
 Boot the system and take a look at `/etc/rc.d`.
-The scripts here will be executed in the order they appear ( hey will be called with the argument "start").
+The scripts here will be executed in the order they appear (they will be called with the argument "start").
 At shutdown the scripts will be called in reverse order (with argument stop).

-Scripts in this repository might be eventually moved to LessLinux' build process (I am tempted to not do to keep it simple).
-Currently ony x86_64 is supported. ia32 and armhf (Raspberry Pi) will follow, but are of no priority.
+Scripts in this repository might be eventually moved to LessLinux' build process (I feel tempted not do to so to keep it simple).
+Currently only x86_64 is supported. ia32 and armhf (Raspberry Pi) will follow, but are of no major priority.

 stage01:
 --------